jayant13042004/Iris-Dataset-Classification/README.md

 # Iris Data Classification

 ## Description
-This project classifies iris flowers into three species based on their features using the Iris dataset.
+Using the Iris dataset, this project classifies iris flowers into three species based on their features.
 The focus is on data preprocessing, exploratory data analysis, and applying classification algorithms.

 ## Features
 - **Classification**: Predict the species of iris flowers.